thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ## Step 1.
 Create new gateway device on ThingsBoard

-First, we have to add a gateway device to your ThingsBoard instance.
-You can do this using following steps:
+First, add a gateway device to your ThingsBoard instance by following these steps:

 {% assign createNewGatewayDevice = '
     ===